pgmesa/chat-rooms/README.md

 ## Requirements
 - Python >= 3.7
-- Intstall my cryptographic PyPI package
+- (Only for the client) Intstall my cryptographic PyPI package for RSA encryption (requirements.txt)
 ```
 pip install -r requirements.txt
 ```
-I have another brach in this git called 'no-rsa' that doesn't implement RSA encryption and that also doesn't need you to install any external dependencies (just move the server.py and client.py file to where you want to use it)
+I have another branch in this git called 'no-rsa' that doesn't implement RSA encryption and that also doesn't need you to install any external dependencies (just move the server.py and client.py file to where you want to use it)
 ```
 git clone --branch no-rsa https://github.com/pgmesa/chat-rooms/tree/no-rsa
 ```